Neelka96/matplotlib-challenge/README.md

 and Study_results.csv were imported and read into two Pandas DataFrame objects.
 The two frames were checked for holes in their data types (NaN).
 After merging the two
 DFs on their column axis by the unique ID of the mice involved in the study, another
-scan over the newly merged DF was done but this time to check for any duplicate information
+scan over the newly merged DF was done but this time to check for any duplicate
-found under data identifiers.
+information found under data identifiers.

-The identifying labels for each data point consists of a mouse ID and the timepoint the data
+The identifying labels for each datapoint consists of a mouse ID and the timepoint the
-was measured at (days since study started for mouse).
-Each mouse ID's timepoints must be
+data was measured at (days since study started for mouse).
+Each mouse ID's timepoints
-unique to that ID.
-For any ID found with duplicate timepoints, all data associated with said
+must be unique to that ID.
+For any ID found with duplicate timepoints, all data
-ID must be removed to ensure data integrity.
+associated with said ID must be removed to ensure data integrity.

 > [!NOTE]
-> In the case of a majority duplicates, a different course of action would be taken to
+> In the case of a majority duplicates, a different course of action would be taken
-> maintain a usable amount of data points, however only one mouse ID was found and thusly
+> to maintain a usable amount of datapoints, however only one mouse ID was found and
-> removed from the set.
+> thusly removed from the set.

+After cleaning has been completed, the study's data has been combined with its
+corresponding mouse ID to give access to the mouse's data at every datapoint.
+Summary
+statistics of tumor by drug treatment is calculated, graphs visualizing the usage of
+each drug in the study and distribution of mice by gender are rendered, and then
+outliers are found quantitatively and qualitatively.
+Last of all,

 [:arrow_up: Return to TOC](#table-of-contents)